HeLiang13/R10-RFC5053-Raptor-code-/README.md

 Four decoding methods are included.
 1. The stadard decoding algorithm in RFC5053;
-2. Random choose for pivot row in decoding Phase 1.
+2. Choose pivot row at random in decoding Phase 1.
 3. Kim's method for choosing pivot row in Phase 1, which can be found in paper of DOI 10.1109/LCOMM.2008.080599;
 4. Zhang's algorithm which has pre-processed the decoding matrix, which is in paper of DOI 10.1109/ICMTMA.2010.531.